paolo7/SHACL2FOL/README.md

 ## Setup

 1. Install a theorem prover.
-The recommended one is Vampire http://www.vprover.org/ (you can get the latest release here https://github.com/vprover/vampire/releases , it was tested on Vampire 4.9).
+The recommended one is Vampire http://www.vprover.org/ (you can get the latest release here https://github.com/vprover/vampire/releases , it was tested on Vampire 4.9), although it only natively runs on Linux (extra steps might be needed to run it on Windows).
+Sample files required to run the tool can be found in the 'runnable' subfolder.
 2. Configure the config.properties file with the path to the theorem prover executable .
 3. Make sure the theorem prover executable file has permission to be executed .
-3. Run the SHACL2FOL.jar jar file with the following arguments:
+3. Run the SHACL2FOL.jar jar file with Java 21 or newer, in the same folder as the config.properties file with the following arguments:

 To perform a satisfiability check:
 * arg[0] the letter 's'